addrummond/mlm/firmware/Readme.md

 this problem by bumping up the input capacitance slightly and making firmware changes to reduce current spiking on startup.
 However, when the debugger is connected, things are less predictable.
-I recommend using the 3.3V power out of the STK3200 while programming and debugging the device (just attach a crocodile clip to the coin cell retainer).
+I recommend using the 3.3V power out of the STK3200 while programming and debugging the device.
+(Just attach a crocodile clip to the coin cell retainer.)
 If you really want to use battery power while debugging, it's best to power up the device first and then connect the debugging leads.
 Even then, you may occasionally find that the TPS610981 gets into a weird state.
 If this happens, just remove